 Addiction to mass email campaigning?

-Even more scary is https://dogooder.co/ who on the 12th of April, was celebrating their one millionth campaign email sent to a decision maker.
+Even scarier is dogooder.co who on the 12th of April, was celebrating their one millionth campaign email sent to a decision-maker.
 A quick play around on their site has enabled me to email my local MP with a campaign request that is 8 months out of date.
 It still let me do it.

 What is going on?